dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 - When the ticket moves into `PENDING DEPLOYMENT` we expect the changes to be pushed to production.
 When pushed to production, please move the ticket into `DONE`

-## Sales, Ops, and Product Meetings
+## Sales, Ops, and Marketing Meetings

-Email scott@dsa-labs.com to be added to the M/W 12:30PM EST Sales, Ops, and Product calls.
+Email chip@dsa-labs.com to be added to the Sales, Ops, and Marketing calls.
 We use Google Calendar and Google Meet.

 ## Tools and Domains